A Division in the Church

 One of the seven new deacons was a man named Stephen, who was outstanding both for wisdom and spirituality.
 He was so gifted with faith that he was able to perform "great wonders and miracles."
 As an evangelist, he was among the boldest and most effective within the church.

 Stephen did not wait for unbelievers to come wandering into the assembly before he spoke to them about God.
-Luke says only that certain men arose to dispute Stephen, but by identifying the challengers as members of synagogues, he strongly implies that these very synagogues were the arenas of debate.
-It appears that Stephen’s adversaries were men he had confronted with the truth during excursions into their home territory.
+Luke says only that certain men arose to dispute Stephen, but by identifying at least some of the challengers as members of a synagogue, he strongly implies that this very synagogue was an arena of debate.
+It seems that Stephen’s adversaries included men he had confronted with the truth during excursions into their home territory.

-Refusing to accept Stephen’s message, some of the most vocal members of the synagogues he visited "disputed" with him.
-In other words, they engaged him in open debate and sought to overturn his arguments.
+Refusing to accept Stephen’s message, some of his most vocal enemies "disputed" with him.
+Where?
+Doubtless one battleground was the synagogue of the Libertines, yet Luke's account does not forbid us to suppose that he ventured into other synagogues as well.
+In every hostile venue where he proclaimed truth, opponents engaged him in open debate and sought to overturn his arguments.
 But they did not succeed.
-In seeking to outwit a man of exceptional intellect under the Spirit's control, they had no chance.
+In seeking to outwit a man of exceptional intellect under the Spirit’s control, they had no chance.
 His success in making them look foolish had a predictable result.
 They became extremely frustrated and angry, to the point of conspiring against his life.

 It is evident that Stephen had taken up his cross and was following Christ (Mark 8:34), for he was suffering the same rejection that Christ suffered.
 Christ also infuriated His enemies by speaking words that they could not answer (Matt.
 22:46).
 In matters of religion, it is often impossible to convince a man just by giving him good arguments.
 They may help some people come to the truth, especially those who are dissatisfied with their own world view, or who have a desire to be fair-minded.
 But many people are closed-minded.
 Many believe what suits their pride and gives them prestige among the people they value.
 The Libertines and the others who opposed Stephen could not accept truth that required them to lower themselves before both God and man—before God, by admitting they were sinners, and before man, by identifying themselves with the despised followers of Jesus.